petercunha/bandcamp-ripper/README.md

 # bandcamp-ripper
 You put in a Bandcamp album URL.
 This spits out MP3 files.

-It is illegal to use this program without express permission from the artist.
+It is unethical to use this program without express permission from the artist.
 If you like the music, you should support the musician!

 ## Usage
 `$ python bc-rip.py <bandcamp album URL>`